LuisBustillo/LuisBustillo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/LuisBustillo/LuisBustillo/master/img/wave.gif" width="30px">

+I'm Luis, and I'm currently working as a Software Engineer at Wagestream :briefcase:, a financial benefits application startup.
+I specialize in backend development and API design :gear: leveraging Python and React to build data integrations between clients and our platform.

-I'm Luis, and I'm currently in my final year of the Engineering Masters course at Cambridge University :mortar_board:.
-I'm specialising in the field of Robotics :robot:, which combines expertise in Mechanical :wrench:, Electronics :zap: and Software engineering :computer:.
+I graduated in 2022 with a Master’s degree in Engineering from Cambridge University :mortar_board:, where I specialized in Robotics :robot:.
+My academic background blends expertise in Mechanical :wrench:, Electronics :zap:, and Software engineering :computer:.

 Most of my projects are written in Python :snake: and C++ :floppy_disk:, and include personal projects as well as university assignments.
-Some of my passions include Robotics projects, programming Micro-controllers, and Machine Learning (more specificlly Deep Learning and Neural Networks).
+Some of my passions include Robotics, programming Micro-controllers, and AI (more specificlly Deep Learning and Neural Networks).
 I am also interested in machine Navigation and Planning algorithms :scroll:.

 I love learning :heart:, and I'm always on the lookout for new technologies to add to my toolbox.
-On that note, I'm open to any meaningful opportunities, feel free to get in touch via the links below :blush:.
+On that note, I'm open to any meaningful opportunities, feel free to reach out via the links below :blush:.

 <p align="center">